AdamWallberg/BlockAllocator/README.md

 This allocator is a standard block/pool allocator that, when created, allocates a block of memory from the heap.
 You can then store objects in this block using the member method ```alloc()```.
 If you run out of memory in the current block, another block will be allocated.
 How many elements can be stored in one block, and the maximum total amount of blocks that can be allocated is defined by the user.
 A too small block size will result in a lot of dynamic allocation, so it's recommended to set these values accordingly.

 ### Creation
-This example an allocator that stores objects of the type ```Foo```.
+This example creates an allocator that stores objects of the type ```Foo```.
 One block can hold 32 elements, and a total of 8 blocks can be allocated.
 ```cpp
 BlockAllocator<Foo, 32, 8> allocator;
 ```